 See the Monumental Earthworks of Poverty Point

 Here you can see the earthen monuments created by American Indians who inhabited this part of the North American continent centuries ago.

 It is a complex structure of concentric ridges, reaching as high as 5 feet, with 6 rows forming a semi-circle that spans to ¾ of a mile wide at the broadest point.

 Visitors can learn more about the structures at the on-site Interpretive Museum.

-The purpose of the earthwork is not fully known but archeologists propose that the site functioned as a dwelling structure, trade center, and religious complex.
+Archeologists propose that the site functioned as a dwelling structure, trade center, and also a religious complex.

 Artifacts found at the site reveal a trading network that spanned thousands of miles, from the Ozarks in the west to Appalachia in the east.

 Roxanna of Gypsy with a Day Job